decapbridge/decapbridge-web/content/collections/docs/getting-started.md

 ## Finalize your CMS configuration

-For this part, refer to the official docs [configuration options](https://decapcms.org/docs/configuration-options/) to tailor your CMS to your website's content (define the collections, the fields etc.).
+For this part, refer to the _Decap CMS_ docs [configuration options](https://decapcms.org/docs/configuration-options/) to tailor your CMS to your website's content (define the collections, the fields etc.).

 ## Invite collaborators